sebkaster/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][polyfit]

 Finally, the image is unwarped again:

 ![alt text][unwarped]

 #### 5. Add Metrics

-The following code show the calculation of the curvature and offset
+The following code shows the calculation of the curvature and offset:

 ```python
 def measure_radius_of_curvature(fit_cr, img):